pancake423/dataseeds/README.md

 create custom graphs (including graphs of two variables)

-upload, download, and generate configuration files that store information about reports.
+upload, download, and generate project files that save all your work.

 #
 Dependencies: